Death of a Partner

 Kara discusses time and how grief changes.
 Kara continues to grieve the death of her partner.

-Kara talks about how you change.
+Kara talks about selling their house and the transition.
 Kara continues to grieve the death of her partner.

-Doug discusses how you learn that there are opportunities in the rest of your life.
+Doug discusses the importance of waiting to make decisions after you have developed your new life.
 Doug continues to grieve the death of his first wife.

 Jean – Helping your children through grief